krixik-ai/krixik-docs/docs/examples/single_module_pipelines/single_vector-db.md

 This document is a walkthrough of how to assemble and use a single-module pipeline that only includes a [`vector-db`](../../modules/database_modules/vector-db_module.md) module.

-Vector databases store and manage data points represented as vectors in multidimensional space, thus enabling efficient similarity searches and analytics based on vector distances.
-Applications include RAG (Retrieval-Augmented Generation), recommendation systems, image and video retrieval based on content similarity, personalized content delivery, and anomaly detection in large datasets.
+Vector databases store and manage data points represented as vectors in multidimensional space, thus enabling efficient searches and analytics based on vector distances.
+They can be applied in Retrieval-Augmented Generation (RAG), recommendation systems, image and video retrieval based on content similarity, and anomaly detection in large datasets.

 Note that this module by itself will not generate a particularly easy-to-use pipeline, given that you must already have NPY files ready to process.
 We suggest also taking a look at this [example pipeline](../../examples/search_pipeline_examples/multi_basic_semantic_search.md) or this [example pipeline](../../examples/search_pipeline_examples/multi_snippet_semantic_search.md), which respectively take TXT files and JSON files and enable vector (a.k.a. semantic) search on them.